 Meyer Suozzi established one of New York State’s first working groups of attorneys dedicated to helping clients understand and navigate the complex and rapidly changing medical marijuana landscape.
-The multidisciplinary Medical Marijuana Law practice includes attorneys from the firm’s Government Relations, Corporate, Corporate Finance, Land Use, Employment and Litigation Departments, and is co-chaired by Richard D. Winsten and Hanan B. Kolko.
+The multidisciplinary Medical Marijuana Law practice includes attorneys from the firm’s Corporate, Corporate Finance, Land Use, Employment, and Litigation Departments, and is co-chaired by Hanan B. Kolko.

 In recognition of the value our attorneys bring to this evolving and complex field, Meyer Suozzi has been named General Counsel to the Medical Cannabis Industry Alliance of New York.
 Our attorneys have authored several articles regarding marijuana law developments published in the New York Law Journal, and have discussed medical marijuana in forums sponsored by Crain’s, Cardozo Law School, and Women Grow.
 In addition, they often are quoted on issues involving medical marijuana in publications including Law360, The New York Post, The Guardian and USA Today.
 We are actively working with clients to assist them in navigating the requirements of New York State’s medical marijuana laws and regulations.

-Inconsistent state and federal laws relating to cannibus create a confusing regulatory maze.
-With offices in Albany and Washington, D.C., as well as Long Island and New York City, Meyer Suozzi is uniquely positioned at the intersection of law and government.
-Our lobbyists and attorneys track the latest state and national regulations and legislation, and are well-versed in the intricacies of government contracting, regulation and procurement.
+Inconsistent state and federal laws relating to cannabis create a confusing regulatory maze.
+With offices in Washington, D.C., Long Island and New York City, Meyer Suozzi is uniquely positioned at the intersection of law and government.
+Our lobbyists and attorneys track the latest state and national regulations and legislation and are well-versed in the intricacies of government contracting, regulation and procurement.
 We keep our clients abreast of this evolving regulatory environment.

 Hospitals, private physicians and other businesses seeking to establish medical marijuana-related businesses must, in addition to complying with the new law’s specific requirements, comply with numerous land use regulations.
 Medical marijuana businesses in other states have faced significant obstacles in connection with local land use regulations.
 Our attorneys have the knowledge and experience to advise clients with respect to land use permits and land use proceedings potentially affecting the proposed location of medical marijuana facilities, including zoning and other code review, permits, variances, special exceptions and development agreements.
 Attorneys in our Real Estate practice have significant experience in representing clients in connection with the negotiation, drafting, and modification of leases, another area where medical marijuana businesses have unique needs.